- Why did I Receive a Letter from the IRS?

 - An agreement form or waiver

 - A copy of IRS Publication 5, which explains how to pay taxes, including withholding and estimated taxes

 How to Respond to a 30-Day Letter from the IRSAs the name suggests, you have 30 days from the date of a 30 day letter to respond.
 Depending on whether you decide to accept or appeal, the notice will clearly explain the courses of action available to you at this time.
+You may either: